khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-combobox.md

 ### Behavior

 - The text input can use autocomplete capability that filters the available options.
 In addition to selecting an option, typing also populates the input with the choice.
-- By default, the dropdown panel that contains the listbox opens below and is aligned to the left of the trigger button.
-However, when there isn't enough space in the viewport, the panel uses edge detection to position it above and/or aligned to the right of the trigger.
+- By default, the dropdown panel that contains the listbox opens below and is aligned to the left of the text input.
+However, when there isn't enough space in the viewport, the panel uses edge detection to position it above and/or aligned to the right of the text input.
 - If the content within the dropdown panel exceeds the maximum height then a scrim (gradient overlay) appears at the bottom of the panel as an overflow affordance.
 When a user has scrolled to the bottom of the overflowed content the scrim is removed.
 - In a single select context when an option is selected, the panel is closed and the control updated.
 - In a multiselect context the panel stays open until the user applies the selection.
 The panel then closes and the changes are visible in the UI.